During the registration period, you can add and/or drop courses online via OnePort.

 Students claiming medical reasons for their request should submit a Medical Statement form.

 This period lasts during the 6th - 10th days of the semester.
-Students seeking to add a course to their schedule during this period must fill out a late add form in OneStop and get it signed by both the instructor and Chair of the Department for the course in order for it to be processed.
+Students seeking to add a course to their schedule during this period must fill out a late add form in the Academic Success Center and get it signed by both the instructor and Chair of the Department for the course in order for it to be processed.

 If a student no longer wants to be enrolled in a course and does not drop the course during the first 5 days of the semester, a withdrawal form must be submitted.
-This form requires the student's advisor and instructor signatures.
-Special attention is required for the 2 boxes in the middle of the form to determine if additional signatures from the Dean of Students and Financial Aid are also necessary.
+Special attention is required for the 2 boxes in the middle of the form to determine if signatures from the Dean of Students and Financial Aid are necessary.

 Can I audit a class instead of withdrawing from it?